tiansiyuan/kubeflow-docs/docs/user-guide/spark.rst

 Import packages and define global variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+On your Kubeflow web UI, connect to a Notebook Server, and create a notebook (i.e., ``.ipynb`` file).

-Import packages and define global variables needed for this example.
+In the notebook, first mport packages and define global variables needed for this example.

 .. code-block:: python